Reyansh14/Reyansh14/README.md

 ## <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> Hey I'm Rey!
 - Computer Science student at the University of Waterloo 🎓
 - Interested in Backend Development & AI/ML
-- Connect with me on [LinkedIn](https://www.linkedin.com/in/reyanshpatange/) - always open for a chat 💬 about anything!
+- Connect with me on [LinkedIn](https://www.linkedin.com/in/reyanshpatange/) - always open for a chat 💬

 <!--
 ### 📫 Connect with me: